 Located outside of the city of Winchester, Norton Park offers a contemporary alternative to those seeking a more modern feel to their Hampshire spa hotel.
-There’s a large lounge and bar area and a comfortable restaurant.
-The spa treatment rooms can be found next to the Health Club which includes a large indoor pool with a vaulted glass ceiling which is surrounded with loungers.
-There’s also a steam room, sauna, experience shower, heated loungers and a gym.
-Take a pampering treatment in one of 8 luxury rooms, the treatments use all natural products from ESPA.
+There is a large lounge and bar area and a comfortable restaurant.
+The spa treatment rooms can be found next to the Health Club which includes a large indoor pool with a vaulted glass ceiling that is surrounded by loungers.
+There’s also a steam room, sauna, experience shower, heated loungers, and a gym.
+Take a pampering treatment in one of 8 luxury rooms, the treatments use all-natural products from ESPA.

 9. Old Thorns Manor Hotel Golf & Country Estate

 Old Thorns is perfect if some of your party are golfers while the rest would rather retire to the spa; it features its own 18-hole, par-72 golf course amidst the beautiful 400-acre estate located just off the A3 near Liphook.
 The hotel itself is contained in a stunning 17th-century building and offers luxury accommodation and a whole host of amenities including a helipad, tennis courts, a ballroom, a vast state-of-the-art gym, a sports bar, and a champagne lounge.
 The spa itself offers a 20-meter swimming pool, a sub-tropical bubble pool, steam room, sauna, foot spas, experience showers, relaxation room, heated loungers, and 15 treatment rooms in which to truly indulge, plus a dedicated aesthetic clinic.
 Amongst the extensive treatment menu that verges on the medical with a range of non-surgical cosmetic and aesthetic treatments, the facials are truly not to be missed.